 In 2013, a total of 11 accidental releases of substances to the environment related to IBM operations were reported through EIRS.
 Of these, two were to air, seven were to land, one to water, and one to both land and water.

 The root cause was investigated for all releases and corrective actions were taken as appropriate.
 None of the releases was of a duration or concentration to cause long-term environmental impact.

 One significant measure of a company’s environmental performance is its record of fines and penalties.

-IBM was the subject of 89 successful environmental regulatory agency inspections and visits worldwide in 2012 with no fines or enforcement measures being assessed associated with those inspections.
+In 2013, IBM was the subject of 86 successful environmental regulatory agency inspections and visits worldwide, with no fines being assessed.